worktile/pingcode-jenkins-plugin/README.md

 ### Manual Install

-1. Download worktile.hpi from [worktile jenkins plugins release page](https://github.com/worktile/wt-rd-jenkins-plugin/releases).
+1. Download worktile.hpi from [worktile jenkins plugins archive url](http://archives.jenkins-ci.org/plugins/worktile/latest/worktile.hpi).
 2. Login to your Jenkins server.
 3. Navigate to the Plugin Manager.
 4. Select the "Advanced" tab and navigate to the Upload Plugin, upload worktile.hpi file.